I played in a band with a guy who’d been performing for over 40 years.

 The "One Muscle" Mistake

-After a few months, he’s got great arms… but the rest of his body looks completely out of balance.
+After a few months, he’s got impressive arms… but the rest of his body looks completely out of balance.
 His legs, back, and core can’t support what he’s built.
-He looks strong — but he’s not.
+He looks strong in one place — but he’s not actually strong.

-That’s what happens when you only focus on one musical skill — like memorizing songs, or drilling scales — while ignoring the rest.
+That’s what happens when you only focus on one musical skill — like memorizing songs or drilling scales — while ignoring everything else.

 You might get good at that one thing, but your overall musicianship stays weak.